Minimal example application

 Handle the button presses

-To handle digital input events we first need a configuration for it.
+To handle digital input events, some more configuration is needed, and we use a config builder.
 With that configuration, Pi4J can create the object for us and the state changes can be handled.

 Additional info on the newConfigBuilder can be found on “Building an I/O Instance”.